 If your employee fails to attend the meeting more than once without a reasonable explanation, you can treat their application as withdrawn, which will mean that they will not be able to make a further application for 12 months.

-There may be occasions where you need more time in order to reach your decision.
+There may be occasions where you need more time to reach your decision.
 For example, you may need more time to consult with other staff or you agree to a trial period to check the suitability of the proposed working arrangement.

 Any time limit can be extended in the following ways: